Chart Color Schemes

 Isaacs has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.4 percent of all households, including 32.0 percent couples with children, 34.5 percent couples without children, and 8.8 percent single parent families.
-Non-family households comprise the remaining 23.6 percent, with lone person households at 20.7 percent and group households making up 2.6 percent of the total.
-The median household size is 2.5 people, larger than the Australian Capital Territory average of 2.4.
+Family households constitute 76.4% of all households, including 32.0% couples with children, 34.5% couples without children, and 8.8% single parent families.
+Non-family households account for the remaining 23.6%, with lone person households at 20.7% and group households comprising 2.6%.
+The median household size is 2.5 people, which is larger than the Australian Capital Territory average of 2.4.

 Frequently Asked Questions - Households